 There are many benefits to salt water chlorination that can best be understood by by first explaining the basics about how a salt water pool system works.
 Unlike traditional chlorine pools that require chlorine pucks or jugs of chemical chlorine to maintain sanitary conditions, you will be creating your own chlorine continuously and naturally from the salt in your pool water.

 The salt water is gentle on your skin and entire body which means you won't experience red or irritated eyes and you won't feel sticky after a swim.
 In addition to the health benefits you can expect lowering operating costs by up to 50% and you will spend less time maintaining your pool because salt water is more stable.
 Your pool also won't produce as many nasty chloramines that can be irritating to skin and have a strong foul odour.

 There are many choices on the market today that range in size, price, features and performance that can be a bit confusing.
 It's very important to find the right system so you can be sure of years of hassle free enjoyment out of your pool.
-We'll go over the best salt water pool systems you can buy as well as explain a little bit about each one including the major differences between them.

 How do they work?
 A salt water pool system consists of two main components; the control panel and salt cell or chlorine generator.
 The control panel is the heart of the system where you program things like chlorine production and pump run times while also monitoring salt levels and the condition of the cell.
 In most models you can set up other devices like the pump, lighting or chemical dispenser to be completely automated from the control panel.

 The salt cell is where the production of chlorine occurs by the process of electrolysis.
 As the salt water passes through the cell it is charged by electricity which causes the salt molecules to break down into chlorine.
 This natural process can be repeated infinitely as long as everything is balanced in your pool including salinity.
 You should only have to add small amounts of salt on a yearly basis in addition to your pool being a lot easier to maintain.